Healthy Candles to Burn: A Guide to Clean, Non-Toxic Candle Choices

 Q: I have pets & children — is it safe to burn candles?

-A: Yes — with a high-quality candle, good ventilation, and safe placement (out of paw or reach), a well-crafted candle can be part of a safe, cozy environment.
+A: Yes — with a high-quality candle, good ventilation, and safe placement (out of reach), a well-crafted candle can be part of a cozy, safe environment.

 Q: Does scented mean more risk?

 A: Not necessarily.
-Scented candles release VOCs like any fragrance-based product — but the bigger variables are wax type, wick design, and burn conditions (ventilation, wick length, container).
+The bigger variables are wax type, wick design, and burn conditions like ventilation and wick length.